-Stelara works by blocking interleukin-12 (IL-12) and interleukin-23 (IL-23).
-IL-12 and IL-23 are two signalling proteins, or cytokines, that regulate the immune system and are related to the body’s inflammatory response.
-Stelara is itself a type of protein known as a monoclonal antibody.
+Stelara works by blocking two signalling proteins called cytokines named interleukin-12 (IL-12) and interleukin-23 (IL-23).
+These cytokines regulate the body’s immune system and are related to its inflammatory response.

 Patients starting Stelara will receive an injection on week 0, week 4, and then every 12 weeks after that.

 The normal dose is either 45 or 90 mg and is based on body weight.